Improving the lives of ADRD PATIENTS AND THEIR FAMILIES

 Join the Movement

-The ADRD Research Institute is a non-profit organization founded by Lucas Allen, whose grandfather has been living with Alzheimer’s disease for more than 12 years.
-Lucas has firsthand experience with the disease progression throughout all stages, and he firmly believes that technologies such as artificial intelligence has the power to improve lives for patients and their families.
+The ADRD Research Institute is a non-profit organization founded by Lucas Allen in 2021, whose grandfather has been living with Alzheimer’s disease for over 15 years.
+Lucas has firsthand experience with the progression of this disease and has hope for new technologies such as AI to improve lives for patients and their families.

-By observing the progression of the dementia over time, he identified many opportunities to detect the disease.
-His areas of interest include artificial intelligence, robotics, computer programming and mathematical models for computation.
+In observing the progression of dementia, he sees opportunities for better disease detection and treatment.
+His areas of interest include climate change, artificial intelligence and computer programming.
 He is currently a high school student at Upper Canada College in Toronto, Canada.